sorinbotirla/eset-quarantine-recovery/README.md

 <p>There is a cli version which doesn't work as well as the GUI script, and also a dexray.sh bash script that downloads and uses DexRAY.pl from HexAcorn website.</p>

+---

+### Final Notice

+<p>Do not rely 100% on the OCR to match the file names.
+Check yourself if they are the right ones.
+Use this tool to carefully restore false positives and stay away from malware.</p>